“Red City” – a moving fractal

 It was created using a directed graph iterated function system.

-The soundtrack is an original piece of music (piano and strings) specially created for the animation by Graeme Boore:
+The soundtrack “Red City Moves” (piano and strings) specially created for the animation is available on some music streaming services.

 “Light on a Lake” – a fractal animation